 Emergency dental care in the UK

 If you require emergency dental care, you should contact NHS 111.
-However, do not contact a GP as they cannot provide urgent or emergency dental care.
+However, do not contact a GP as they cannot assist you with dental matters.
 Alternatively, you can call any dentist close by and explain your situation.
 Thankfully, many make provisions to deal with urgent cases and should be able to suggest the best solution.

-If you have a dental problem and you can’t wait until normal practice hours, NHS 111 will provide self-care advice and information about the out-of-hours dental services in your area.
-Most dentists will have an answerphone message that explains what you need to do if you need out-of-hours assistance.
-If you have a trauma to your face, teeth, or mouth, you are bleeding a lot, or you are in severe pain and painkillers aren’t helping, then head to the accident and emergency department (A&E) at your local hospital.
+Most dentists have an answerphone message that explains what you need to do if you need out-of-hours assistance.
+If you have a trauma to your face, teeth, or mouth, you are bleeding a lot, or you are in severe pain and painkillers aren’t helping, then head to the accident and emergency department (A&E) at your nearest hospital.

-Most urgent treatments can be done in one appointment, and you will only ever need to pay one Band 1 charge of £23.80 if you seek urgent care from an NHS dentist.
+Most urgent treatments only require one appointment, and you will only ever need to pay one Band 1 charge of £27.40 if you seek urgent care from an NHS dentist.
 If you require more than one session of urgent treatment, you should still only pay the Band 1 charge, so long as you see the same dentist.
 However, if the dentist recommends a separate course of non-urgent treatment, the relevant Band charges apply.

 Of course, if you see a private dentist, the charge will depend on the treatment and whether they enforce a fee for emergency care.
 Private health insurance, or a specific dental insurance policy, should cover all – or a proportion of all – the costs incurred for private emergency treatment.